Boyd Elder Skull Art Featured on Eagles’ Best-Selling Album in U.S. History

 Eagles: Their Greatest Hits 1971-75, with cover art and lettering by Boyd Elder

 Note: This was the last story Boyd and I worked on together.
-He died October 6, 2018, four weeks after this story was posted. — SKP
+He died October 6, 2018, four weeks after the original story was posted.
+It was updated in 2026. — SKP

-Santa Clarita journalist and Grammy nominee Stephen K. Peeples (aka “El Perpetrado”) was raised by career newspaper journalists and music-lovers in Miami and Los Angeles.
+Santa Clarita journalist and Grammy nominee Stephen K. Peeples was raised by career newspaper journalists and music-lovers in Miami and Los Angeles.
 His first music industry gig was as an Associate Editor at Cash Box magazine in Hollywood in 1975.
-He has written extensively about Texas music and art and wrote his first story about Boyd Elder in 1978.
+He has written extensively about Texas music and art and, after being introduced by mutual friend Henry Diltz, wrote his first story about Boyd Elder in 1978.
 Peeples was the original, award-winning producer of “The Lost Lennon Tapes” radio series for Westwood One from 1988-1990.
 He earned a Grammy nomination as co-producer of the “Monterey International Pop Festival” box set (Rhino/MIPF, 1992).
 He was a record company Media Relations-PR executive for Capitol Records (1977-1980), Elektra/Asylum Records (1980-1983) and Rhino Entertainment (1992-1998).
 He was Rhino’s first web editor (1996-1998), then elevated to content editor of Warner Music Group websites (1998-2001).
 In California’s Santa Clarita Valley, Peeples was the award-winning Online Editor for The Signal newspaper’s website from 2007-2011, and wrote-hosted-co-produced SCVTV’s WAVE-nominated “House Blend” local music show from 2010-2015 (archived online and still airing in reruns).
-At this writing (September 2018), he is VP/New Media Emeritus for Rare Cool Stuff Unltd. and a News Editor at SCVNews.comFor more info and original stories, visit https://stephenkpeeples.com/For exclusive behind-the-scenes interviews, subscribe to his YouTube channel.
+He is SVP/New Media Emeritus for Rare Cool Stuff Unltd. and a former News Editor at SCVNews.comFor more info and original stories, visit https://stephenkpeeples.com/For exclusive behind-the-scenes interviews, subscribe to his YouTube channel.

 Article: Boyd Elder Skull Art Featured on Eagles’ Best-Selling Album in U.S. History